-BaFin was given further responsibility following the passing of the Banking Act in 2003 with the aim of increasing customer protection and improving the German’s financial systems reputation.
-The extra powers included monitoring the creditworthiness of financial institutions and collecting detailed information about them.
+BaFin was given further responsibility following the passing of the Banking Act in 2003 with the aim of increasing customer protection and improving the reputation of the German financial system.
+The extra powers included monitoring the credit-worthiness of financial institutions and collecting detailed information about them.
 This particular area of responsibility was shared with the Bundesbank.
-Currently, BaFin is experiencing a kind of transition as the responsibility for banking supervision is being taken over by the European Central Bank.
+Currently, BaFin is experiencing a kind of transition, as the responsibility for banking supervision is being taken over by the European Central Bank.

 What you can expect from BaFin Forex brokers

-BaFin regulated brokers have to comply with some of the highest standards.
-The supervision of BaFin falls under the remit of the German Federal Ministry of Finances which means a trader can be certain BaFin (Federal Financial Supervisory Authority) is overseeing the regulation and auditing member companies in the best possible way.
+BaFin regulated brokers have to comply with some of the highest standards out there.
+The supervision of BaFin falls under the remit of the German Federal Ministry of Finances, which means a trader can be certain that BaFin (Federal Financial Supervisory Authority) is overseeing the regulation and auditing member companies in the best possible way.
 BaFin Forex brokers are also required to comply with regulatory guidelines that form part of the German Securities Trading Act.
-And BaFin monitors the activities of its member companies to ensure they adhere to standard rules of conduct.
-Because of the supervisory powers they hold, BaFin has been very successful in reducing financial fraud which has led to an increase in trust and confidence from consumers.
+BaFin also monitors the activities of its member companies to ensure they adhere to standard rules of conduct.
+Because of the supervisory powers it holds, BaFin has been very successful in reducing financial fraud, which has led to an increase in trust and confidence from consumers.
 BaFin has actually been more successful at reducing the level of fraud than almost any other regulatory agency in the EU.

-Other requirements imposed on a BaFin Forex broker include the need to submit regular financial reports and to allow third party auditors to examine their books.
-A certain amount of capital has to be kept separate and a BaFin regulated broker has to be able to prove this is being done.
+Other requirements imposed on a BaFin Forex broker include the need to submit regular financial reports and to allow third-party auditors to examine their books.
+A certain amount of capital has to be kept separate, and a BaFin-regulated broker has to be able to prove that this is being done.
 The capital has to be kept in segregated German bank accounts.
-Should a Forex broker regulated by BaFin have to be liquidated then account segregation will ensure client funds are affected.
+Should a Forex broker regulated by BaFin have to be liquidated, then account segregation will ensure that client funds are affected.

-Is BaFin different than any other Financial regulatory Body?
+Is BaFin different from any other financial regulatory body?

-There is one aspect of BaFin’s service that makes it stand out from any other European agency and that is the fact it is happy to offer assistance with customer complaints.
+There is one aspect of BaFin’s service that makes it stand out from any other European agency, and that is the fact that it is happy to offer assistance with customer complaints.
 Agencies such as the FCA in the UK and CySEC in Cyprus do not offer such help.
-BaFin actually encourages consumers to get in touch when they are having a problem with a BaFin regulated broker.
-There are a number of customer hotlines which are open during normal office hours and these are manned by a team of well-informed support staff.
+BaFin actually encourages consumers to get in touch when they are having a problem with a BaFin-regulated broker.
+There are a number of customer hotlines which are open during normal office hours, and these are manned by a team of well-informed support staff.

 We’ve already mentioned that the framework of regulation provided by BaFin is considered to be one of the best in the world, but it hasn’t always been such a garden of roses.
 Since its formation in 2002, BaFin has had to weather a number of corruption scandals.
-2006 saw several internal board members being charged with embezzling funds.
-Legal proceedings did eventually indict them but BaFin suffered further criticism following the financial crisis of 2008.
-Following the leaking of an internal document it was discovered that several banks had issued some bad loans and a number of ‘bad businesses’ had accrued debts of more than 800 billion Euros.
+2006 saw several internal board members charged with embezzling funds.
+Legal proceedings did eventually indict them, but BaFin suffered further criticism following the financial crisis of 2008.
+Following the leaking of an internal document it was discovered that several banks had issued some bad loans and a number of “bad businesses” had accrued debts of more than 800 billion euro.
 Of course, this sent some serious shockwaves through the German economy and undermined the trustworthiness and efficiency of BaFin.

 Despite these moments of poor regulation, BaFin has nevertheless been very instrumental in improving the Germany economy.
-It has been able to reduce the number of cases of financial malpractice and developed a code of conduct to ensure the integrity of German financial markets.
-German authorities have also been able to reduce the level of corruption, by overseeing the day to day operations of BaFin and ensuring it is accountable.
-A Federal Chamber has been created by BaFin that is made up of lawyers, notaries, tax advisors, and accountants to watch over all illegal financial activities such as financial fraud and money laundering.
+It has been able to reduce the number of cases of financial malpractice, and developed a code of conduct to ensure the integrity of German financial markets.
+German authorities have also been able to reduce the level of corruption by overseeing the day-to-day operations of BaFin and ensuring that it is accountable.
+A Federal Chamber has been created by BaFin, made up of lawyers, notaries, tax advisors, and accountants, to watch over all illegal financial activities such as financial fraud and money-laundering.

-If a Forex broker is regulated by BaFin, or indeed, any other regulatory body, you will find this information clearly displayed on individual websites, and if you are unable to find it there should be no problem getting in touch with the broker and requesting its licensing details.
-If you can’t find any mention of regulation and the broker is unwilling to discuss it, this is a sure fire sign there is something shady going on.
-Even if there is regulatory information, we would strongly advise traders to check it’s authentic, as there have been a number of cases where the information has been completely untrue.
+If a Forex broker is regulated by BaFin, or indeed any other regulatory body, you will find this information clearly displayed on individual websites, and if you are unable to find it there should be no problem getting in touch with the broker and requesting its licensing details.
+If you can’t find any mention of regulation and the broker is unwilling to discuss it, this is a surefire sign there is something shady going on.
+Even if there is regulatory information, we would strongly advise traders to check its authenticity, as there have been a number of cases where the information has been completely untrue.